devfeefung79/feena-fung/README.md

 # Portfolio of Feena Fung

-This project is a React web application for Feena Fung's portfolio.
+This project is the build version of a React web application for Feena Fung's portfolio.

 ### Getting Started